Hotmoka/hotmoka/tutorial/Takamaka.md

 the storage object
 `7a5b7e22ed3b8a4aa2fe9b443e0ef73d87eedcf562361712e10cc7ca3cfbbb1b#1`,
 sees its size become 3 with this transaction.
-You can see that the transaction creates and updates other objects as well, that are used internally to represent the nodes of the list.
+You can see that the transaction creates and updates many objects, that are used internally to represent the nodes of the list.

 ## Storage Arrays <a name="storage_arrays"></a>